Jack-Etheredge/Jack-Etheredge.github.io/_posts/2018-04-28-steam-webscraping-linear-regression-project.md

 # Linear regression:

-I attempted to predict peak concurrent users scaped from SteamDB using these independent variables.
+I attempted to predict peak concurrent users scraped from SteamDB using these independent variables.

 Linear regression models were made using ordinary least squares, select k-best features, and both lasso and ridge regularization.